marshallbrekka/BookSearch/README.md

 ## Usage
 --------------------------------------

-To use in your page simply include the relevant CSS and JS files, and run:
+To use in your page simply include the relevant CSS and JS files, as well as the jQuery library, and run:

 ```javascript
 BookSearch.init({container:'#bookSearchJS', apiKey:'#######'});